cervejaria-ambev/safety/README.md

 We developed a solution in order to give visibility about the algorithm.
 Mainly focused when it is schueduled in a daily basis.
 That way it is possible to get feedback from the algorithm sent to an e-mail, for example, if all steps was done as expected or even the accuracy and recall.

 The code is under Log_Email folder.
 We used Gmail as domain, but you can use any domain as desired or even use a local SMTP server.
-In order to do so, Google requests a pre-work, such as allowing SMTP and connections inside config.
+In order to do so, Google requests a pre-work, such as allowing SMTP and connections inside security central configuration.
 The steps can be seen here:

 For more information about SMTP and Gmail, please read: